 Contact Cindy by email email@example.com

 Before moving to Brevard, Tom Lewis served as Director of the Spirituality Program at Columbia Theological Seminary in Atlanta, where he led a certificate program in Christian Spiritual Formation.
 While at Columbia, he worked in spiritual growth and renewal with church leaders from a wide spectrum of geography and theology.
 This experience confirmed for him there is a great hunger for the divine throughout our society.
 “Folks often don’t know how to ‘Be Still’ long enough to experience the richness of that relationship,” he says.
 With a background in private industry and ordained ministry, Tom has led seminars, taught spiritual formation, and served as a retreat and conference leader.
 His passion is for teaching about spiritual formation and the spiritual components of depression.
 He has led 8 pilgrimages to the Holy Land.
-At CSW, Tom is a member of the board, program leader, and the Center’s Senior Consultant.
+At CSW, Tom was a long-time member of the board, a frequent program leader, and continues as the Center’s Senior Consultant.

 Paula has been a deeply grateful supporter of Center for Spiritual Wisdom since its founding.
 She earned a B.A. in English from the University of North Carolina and a B.S. in Interior Design from Western Carolina University.
 She is a graduate of the Haden Institute and credentialed in Spiritual Direction.
 She also facilitates a large adult Sunday School class, Coffee + Conversation, at St. Philip’s Episcopal Church.

 As a devotee and teacher of the Enneagram, she understands the Enneagram as a tool for our continuing spiritual journeys, as well as a practical methodology for self-discovery.

 Paula and her husband have been married for 55 years.
 They have an amazing daughter and two amazing sons and 6 gorgeous grandchildren.